-Washington State has a new law, 2SSB 5195, “concerning prescribing opioid overdose reversal medication,” that goes into effect on January 1, 2022.
+Washington State has a law, 2SSB 5195, “concerning prescribing opioid overdose reversal medication,” that went into effect on January 1, 2022.
 The law requires behavioral health agencies and hospitals to prescribe or distribute naloxone to patients at risk of opioid overdose.

 Below is a list of materials and resources that may help your organization with the new law.